olivmonnier/threejs-htmlrenderer/README.md

 </html>
 ```

-In your `app.js` in the initalize method, call Html3d and pass camera object:
+In your `app.js` in the initalize method, call HtmlRenderer and pass camera object:
 ```js
 var html3d = new HtmlRenderer();